• Skip to primary navigation

 Prepare for Behavioral Interview Questions

 Anticipate that the bulk of the interview will be spent on behavioral questions.
-Prepared candidates will not say “I’m a perfectionist” when asked, “What is your Greatest Weakness?”
-It’s a cliche and a cop-out.
+Prepared candidates will not say “I’m a perfectionist” when asked, “What is your greatest weakness?”
+It’s a cliché and a cop-out.
 A prepared candidate will be ready with a valid weakness that is not a core skill for the job and quickly segue into the positive.

-Are you prepared for “Tell me About Yourself?”
+Are you prepared for “Tell me about yourself?”
 Use the Present/Past/Future model.
 Tell them where you are now, mention your previous positions, and close by saying you’d like to work for them in the future.
 Not rambling takes practice.

 Within twenty-four hours after the interview, send a handwritten thank-you note.
 This common courtesy is not so common and will make you stand out.